Montessori approach helps your child

 - Children are to be respected as different from adults and as individuals who differ from each other.

-- Children possess an unusual sensitivity and intellectual ability to absorb and learn from their environment that are unlike those of the adult both in quality and capacity.
+- Children possess an unusual sensitivity and intellectual ability to absorb and learn from their environment that is unlike those of the adult both in quality and capacity.

 - The most important years of children’s growth are the first six years of life when unconscious learning is gradually brought to the conscious level.